CynthiaKiplagat/Analyzing-the-Impact-of-Sales-Reasons-and-Location-Preferences-on-Sales-in-AdventureWorks/README.md

 A higher F-Statistic and  P-Value is below the normal threshold suggesting that there is a statistically significant difference in sales amounts across different sales reasons.Different sales reasons have a meaningful impact on the sales amounts, and the differences between them are not likely due to random chance.
 Since there are more than two sales reasons, we consider conducting post-hoc tests the Tukey's HSD to identify which specific groups differ from each other.
 ![Alt Text](https://github.com/CynthiaKiplagat/Analyzing-the-Impact-of-Sales-Reasons-and-Location-Preferences-on-Sales-in-AdventureWorks/blob/main/Turkey%20HSD.PNG)
+Price is a key competitive strategy that can significantly attract customers.
+However, to maximize its effectiveness, it should be complemented with high-quality products, strategic promotions, and positive customer reviews.
+Integrating these elements will enhance the overall value proposition and improve customer engagement.